 Currently, the Chicago Police Department (CPD) has nearly 12,000 sworn women and men that serve the Windy City, either working on patrol or in administrative duties.
 The department is overseen by the Police Superintendent, appointed by the mayor of the city.

-The CPD is divided into four specialized units, six bureaus and 23 police districts led by district commanders.
-The six bureaus are divided into the following categories:
+The CPD is divided into four specialized units, seven bureaus and 22 police districts led by district commanders.
+The seven bureaus are divided into the following categories:

 - Bureau of Patrol (BOP)